nidup/starcraft2-agent/README.md

  - 100k agent steps ~= 30 episodes ~= 30 minutes
  - 400k agent steps ~= 144 episodes ~= 100 minutes

-The reward history and final Q Learning Table data is stored in `sparse_agent_data.gz`.

-This archive is re-used when it exists, you can drop it to train an agent from scratch.

 Run the Smart Agent after the reinforcement:
 ```
 $ python3.6 -m pysc2.bin.agent --map Simple64 --agent nidup.pysc2.smart_agents.Reinforcement --agent_race T